LeaveNhA/TUI-babyagi/README.md

 You can simply clone the project and run `npm install` and `npm run build`.
 It generates the final output (program) as a single JS file in lib folder.
 You can run it by `node lib/main.js`.

 Do not forget that the application needs OpenAI and Pinecone API keys.
-You should get them by their services' websites and inject them by: `PINECONE_API_KEY="KEY" OPENAI_API_KEY="KEY" node lib/main.js`.
+You should get them by their services' websites and inject them by: `PINECONE_ENVIRONMENT="" PINECONE_API_KEY="KEY" OPENAI_API_KEY="KEY" node lib/main.js`.

 ## Roadmap